-Child Development is taught at KS4 as a GCSE option by Miss Gregory.
-To contact Miss Gregory please click here.
+Child Development is taught at KS4 as a GCSE option.
+To contact our teachers please click here and select RESPECT at the category dropdown menu.

 There is one tier of assessment, with covers all the grades from A* to G.